• Selling Mineral Rights

 Product Code

 Each product produced by a well is reported as a separate line item.
-It’s common to see oil, natural gas, condensate, and other production products (ie helium, sulfur, etc).
+It’s common to see oil, natural gas, condensate, and other production products (i.e., helium, sulfur, etc.).

 Unit Price

 The unit price is the sales price per unit of oil ($/barrel), gas ($/MCF), and other products ($/gallon).
 This is a difficult number to verify because the rates change from day-to-day and by type and quality of the oil.
+You can look up the average monthly price to make sure looks reasonable.
+The example well is located in west Texas, so we would look at the West Texas Crude Price by Month and the Natural Gas Price by Month.
+Your minerals might be from another region or even another state.

 Owner Decimal Interest

 This column represents your interest in the well.
-Most wells have thousands of fractional owners with a majority owning a very small fraction of the interest.
+Most wells have thousands of fractional owners, with a majority owning a very small fraction of the interest.
 Your decimal interest will be multiplied by the gross volume, tax, and deductions to determine your net revenue.

 Net Revenue = (gross volume * decimal interest) – (tax + deductions)